Ralph Wiggum: Creation and design

-Ralph's first credited appearance in the show was in the episode "Moaning Lisa".
-He was considerably different in both appearance, and behavior, from his later appearance.
-Ralph's modern design first appeared in the second-season episode "Homer vs. Lisa and the 8th Commandment", and in a couple of episodes after this, Ralph can be caught speaking with a voice similar to that of Nelson Muntz's, before acquiring the higher-pitched voice that would become permanent afterwards.
+Ralph was named after Ralph Kramden, the character on The Honeymooners portrayed by comedian Jackie Gleason.
+Ralph's first credited appearance in the show was in the episode "Moaning Lisa", where he was considerably different in appearance and behavior.
+Ralph's modern design first appeared in the second-season episode "Homer vs. Lisa and the 8th Commandment".
+Early Ralph spoke with a voice similar to that of Nelson Muntz's until Cartwright settled into his higher-pitched whine.
 Originally intended to be a "Mini-Homer," Ralph eventually took on a life of his own.
-The staff figured that he would also fit perfectly as the son of Chief Wiggum, a fact initially hinted at in "Kamp Krusty" (when Lisa addresses him as "Wiggum") and later made canon in "I Love Lisa".
-Ralph was named after comedian Jackie Gleason's character on The Honeymooners Ralph Kramden.
-Matt Groening considers any lines for Ralph "really hard to write."
-Nancy Cartwright raises her eyebrows whenever she performs Ralph's voice.
+The staff later retconned Ralph into the son of Chief Wiggum, a fact initially hinted at in "Kamp Krusty" and later made canon in "I Love Lisa".
+Groening considers Ralph "really hard to write."

 Ralph's normal attire usually consists of a blue long-sleeve shirt with a collar, a belt with a red buckle, and brown pants.
-However, almost all Simpsons-related media and merchandise, including the comic book, often portray Ralph with white or light gray colored pants, instead similar to how Bart is occasionally depicted with a blue shirt instead of his standard orange shirt.
-Ralph's "stringy" hair is meant to be drawn to make the shape of a bowl-cut and may allude to Eddie (who has similar hair) being his biological father.
-In one particular issue of the comic book, Ralph appears along with other Springfield residents, drawn in a realistic style, which depicts him with blonde hair, implying that the hairlines are meant to be a silhouette of a blonde bowl-cut.
-Adult Ralph in "Bart to the Future" also has light brown hair.
+However, almost all Simpsons-related media and merchandise portray Ralph with white or light gray colored pants.
+Ralph's hair is meant to evoke a bowl-cut style.
+In one particular issue of the comic book, Ralph is drawn in a realistic style, depicted with blonde hair.
+Adult Ralph in "Bart to the Future" has light brown hair.

 Reception

 Ralph has become one of the show's most popular characters.
 He is commonly featured on media and merchandise related to the show, including the season 13 home media box set.
 Kidrobot released Ralph as a separate figure from the rest of their Simpsons line of figurines in 2009.
-The figure is twice as large as the other ones.
+The figure is twice as large as the others.
 The comedy band The Bloodhound Gang made a song titled "Ralph Wiggum" on the album Hefty Fine, dedicated to the character and composed solely of some of his most famous quotes for lyrics.
 Show creator Matt Groening has stated that writers will most likely take credit for Ralph when someone asks who writes specific characters, which is a common misconception about the writing process.